naoneene/poSE-estimation/README.md

 ### Requirements

 This repository is build upon Python 3.9.12 and Pytorch 1.4.0 on Ubuntu 20.04 LTS.
 NVIDIA GPUs are needed to train and test.
-We recommend installing Python 3.9.12 from [Anaconda](https://www.anaconda.com/), and installing PyTorch (>= 1.1.0) following guide on the [official instructions](https://pytorch.org/) according to your specific CUDA version.
+We recommend installing Python 3.9.12 from [Anaconda](https://www.anaconda.com/), and installing lastest PyTorch following guide on the [official instructions](https://pytorch.org/) according to your specific CUDA version.
 See [`requirements.txt`]() for other dependencies.

 ## Quick start